rcs333/VAPiD/README.md

 # Implementation Details and Important Notes

 A large problem is actually inconsistent spelling in GenBank sequence records or sequence records that do not have every protein annotated.
 The ESpell utility from NCBI is currently being used to check spelling on protein names.
 However this can result in certain protein names losing capitilization (i.e. IIIa3 will get changed to iiia3).

-# Future directions
-Preprint is avalible at (https://www.biorxiv.org/content/early/2018/09/18/420463) and paper is currently under review.
-Email uwvirongs@gmail.com for feature requests or bug reports.